Chicago Rush: League restructuring (2009–2011)

-2011: 10-year anniversary

 The Rush celebrated its 10th season in 2011.
 Bob McMillen replaced Mike Hohensee to become the team's second head coach in team history, and Russ Michna returned at quarterback.
 Chicago finished the regular season with a 13–5 record and finished first in the Central Division.
 It was the most regular season wins in Rush history, breaking the 2007 team's 12–4 mark.
 Defensive back Vic Hall broke AFL record for interceptions in a season with 15, doing it as a rookie.
 The Rush defense led the league in points allowed (46.3 per game) and broke league records for the most turnovers (56) and interceptions (42) in a season.
 Wide receiver Reggie Gray finished the year with the most catches (130) and receiving yards (1,969) in franchise history, and tied the Rush record with 53 total touchdowns.
 Bobby Sippio held the old records.
 Chicago defeated the Dallas Vigilantes at Allstate Arena in the first round of the playoffs, but the Rush season ended the following week, falling to the Arizona Rattlers in the National Conference Championship Game.
 Arizona advanced to ArenaBowl XXIV, but lost to the Jacksonville Sharks in the championship.
 For the Rush, it marked the sixth time in franchise history the team had advanced to the AFL Conference Championships.

-2012: AFL's Silver Anniversary

-The 2012 season marked the AFL's 25th season and number 11 for the Rush.
-The ownership group, Chicago Gridiron LLC, declared bankruptcy before the season started and abandoned the team.
-The league stepped in and ran the Rush during the 2012 season.
-Chicago began the year with a 70–48 home victory against the Tampa Bay Storm on March 10 at Allstate Arena.
-In 2012, the Rush re-signed quarterback Russ Michna, the franchises all-time leading passer, 2011 Second Team All-Arena WR Reggie Gray and 2011 AFL Defensive Player of the Year DB Vic Hall, jack linebacker Kelvin Morris, and offensive lineman T.J.
-Watkins.
+Ownership instability and demise (2012–2013)